Robert Graves: Literary career

-In 2017, Seven Stories Press began its Robert Graves Project.
-Fourteen of Graves's out-of-print books were to be republished.

-His religious belief has been examined by Patrick Grant, "Belief in anarchy: Robert Graves as mythographer," in Six Modern Authors and Problems of Belief.

 Sexuality

-Robert Graves was bisexual, having intense romantic relationships with both men and women, though the word he coined for it was "pseudo-homosexual."
+Robert Graves was bisexual, having intense romantic relationships with both men and women, though the word he coined for it was "pseudo-homosexual".
 Graves was raised to be "prudishly innocent, as my mother had planned I should be."
 His mother, Amy, forbade speaking about sex, save in a "gruesome" context, and all skin "must be covered."
 At his days in Penrallt, he had "innocent crushes" on boys; one in particular was a boy named Ronny, who "climbed trees, killed pigeons with a catapult and broke all the school rules while never seeming to get caught."
 At Charterhouse, an all-boys school, it was common for boys to develop "amorous but seldom erotic" relationships, which the headmaster mostly ignored.
 Graves described boxing with a friend, Raymond Rodakowski, as having a "a lot of sex feeling".
-And although Graves admitted to loving Raymond, he would dismiss it as "more comradely than amorous."
+And although Graves admitted to loving Raymond, he dismissed it as "more comradely than amorous."

-In his fourth year at Charterhouse, Graves would meet "Dick" (George "Peter" Harcourt Johnstone) with whom he would develop "an even stronger relationship".
+In his fourth year at Charterhouse, Graves met "Dick" (George "Peter" Harcourt Johnstone) with whom he developed "an even stronger relationship".
 Johnstone was an object of adoration in Graves's early poems.
 Graves's feelings for Johnstone were exploited by bullies, who led Graves to believe that Johnstone was seen kissing the choir-master.
 Graves, jealous, demanded the choir-master's resignation.
 During the First World War, Johnstone remained a "solace" to Graves.
 Despite Graves's own "pure and innocent" view of Johnstone, Graves's cousin Gerald wrote in a letter that Johnstone was: "not at all the innocent fellow I took him for, but as bad as anyone could be".
 Johnstone remained a subject for Graves's poems despite this.
 Communication between them ended when Johnstone's mother found their letters and forbade further contact with Graves.
-Johnstone would later be arrested for attempting to seduce a Canadian soldier, which removed Graves's denial about Johnstone's infidelity, causing Graves to collapse.
+Johnstone was later arrested for attempting to seduce a Canadian soldier, which removed Graves's denial about Johnstone's infidelity, causing Graves to collapse.